The Creative Process: Interviews & Portraits of the World’s Leading Authors & Creative Thinkers

-Student from New Britain High School reading her piece "Who Am I?"
+Student from New Britain High School reading his piece "Lost at Sea."

-Ann-Marie and her peers at New Britain High are taking part in our inner-city creative writing program.
+Jon and his peers at New Britain High are taking part in our inner-city creative writing program.
 It is our aim to bring this education model to high schools across the country and selected schools in Europe.

 In addition to honing their reading, writing and critical thinking skills, students are taking part in the creation of podcast and short videos and dialogues with a number of writers participating in The Creative Process.